rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 and immunisation of the wider local community likely to be a more effective strategy.

-# Long term lessons and preparedness
+# 6. Long-term lessons and preparedness

 -   Global coordination of vaccine purchase, production and distribution is needed